eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle-app-development/tutorial_how_to_create_a_vehicle_app_python.md

 ### Run your App

-In order to run the app make sure the `devenv-runtimes` package is part of your [`.velocitas.json`](https://github.com/eclipse-velocitas/vehicle-app-python-template/blob/main/.velocitas.json) and the runtime is up and running.
+In order to run the app make sure the `devenv-runtimes` package is part of your [`.velocitas.json`](https://github.com/eclipse-velocitas/vehicle-app-python-template/blob/main/.velocitas.json) (which should be the default) and the runtime is up and running.
 Read more about it in the [run runtime services](/docs/run_runtime_services_locally.md) section.

 Now chose one of the options to start the VehicleApp under development (including Dapr sidecar if middleware type is Dapr):